buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 option in :ref:`Builder-Configuration`) changes related to only that category of builders will be sent to the channel.

+If the `useRevisions` option is set to `True`, the IRC bot will send status messages that replace the build number with a list of revisions that are contained in that build.
+So instead of seeing `build #253 of ...`, you would see something like `build containing revisions [a87b2c4]`.
+Revisions that are stored as hashes are shortened to 7 characters in length, as multiple revisions can be contained in one build and may exceed the IRC message length limit.

 .. _PBListener:

 PBListener